 I talked about this fantastic crafter before, on the topic of Gothic dollhouses (she has a large dollhouse that she has worked on for over 11 years).

-In the next video, there is a 30 minutes walkthrough of how she crafted her cardboard dollhouse.
+In the next video, there is a 30-minute walkthrough of how she crafted her cardboard dollhouse.

 This tutorial comes in 2 parts, so make sure to check out the second video after this one.
 She has such a great imagination!